onosproject/onos-gui/web/onos-gui/src/app/onos-config/README.md

 # onos-config view

-**onos-config** view is a set of Angular components for displaying and exiting the configuration of onos devices through the **onos-config** system.
+**onos-config** view is a set of Angular components for displaying and editing the configuration of onos devices through the **onos-config** system.

 # Component hierarchy